drvolpe/CIRCUS/README.md

 ### Create your own repository to store your version of the CIRCUS

-To use the CIRCUS in a your experiment, necessarily a lot of MicroServices (or &mu;Services) will need to be created.
+To use the CIRCUS in your experiment, necessarily a lot of MicroServices (or &mu;Services) will need to be created.
 Often they store sensitive information (e.g. IP addresses, ports, even devices' passwords), which **should not** be publicly available online.

 Therefore it's best if a new, dedicated repository is created to store your experiment's CIRCUS; it should have private restricted access only to the members of the experiment collaboration.
 If you don't know how to do it, follow for example [these instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).